khulnasoft/BugVault/docs/developer/OPERATIONS.md

 ### update_release.sh

-Updates OSIDB version in all places.
+Updates BUGVAULT version in all places.
 Run it from project root directory with X.Y.Z being the target version.

 ```
 scripts/update_release.sh X.Y.Z